Pathways to Housing PA, Housing First services

 Position Summary: Service Coordinators are members of a non-fidelity Assertive Community Treatment (ACT) team and work together to provide recovery-oriented services in a flexible, compassionate, and responsible manner to formerly homeless individuals who have psychiatric disabilities and often abuse substances.
 Service Coordinators maintain a primary caseload but also have a shared responsibility for all other participants on the team.
+The starting salary is $42,000 annually.

 Essential Duties and Responsibilities: